 Figure 1.
 Locations of the 4 cross shelf sections which were sampled in September 2004.
-The sea-surface temperature for 6th September 2004 is shown in colour with velocity arrows shown with black arrows.
+The sea-surface temperature for 6th September 2004 is shown in colour with velocity arrows from satellite altimetry shown with black arrows.

 2.2 Sampling